nuxeo/doc.nuxeo.com-content/src/client-apps/nuxeo-drive/nuxeo-drive-release-notes.md

 ### Fix

-#### Windows and UNC Names
+#### [Windows] Deletion of UNC Names

 We fixed an issue when local trashing files was not working with UNC names.
+Such mechanism is not available for shared folders and the behavior will now be to permanently delete those files (as Windows itself is doing).

 <i class="fa fa-long-arrow-right" aria-hidden="true"></i>&nbsp;More on JIRA ticket [NXDRIVE-2640](https://jira.nuxeo.com/browse/NXDRIVE-2640).